 I have used organic chikoo to make this milkshake.
 They were very sweet and just melt in the mouth like butter.
 We were totally awed.
 We are so much used to tasting or having fruits grown with fertilizers and pesticides that we have forgotten how a naturally grown fruit tastes.

-If the chikoo are very sweet then you can reduce the quantity of sugar or skip it.
-I have added coconut sugar in this milkshake.
-Few more Milkshake recipes on the blog are:
+If the chikoo are very sweet then you can reduce the quantity of sugar or skip it entirely.
+I have added coconut sugar to this milkshake.

 - few ice cubes (optional)